• Skip to main content

 Small towns of San Juan, Tenaun, Colo, and Isla Aucar

-Rather than taking the direct route of highway 5 straight back, we drove through several small towns on the way to Aucar, where we walked across the bridge to Isla Aucar (The Island of Sailors).
+Rather than taking the direct route of Highway 5 straight back, we drove through several small towns on the way to Aucar, where we walked across the bridge to Isla Aucar (The Island of Sailors).
 The small island is believed to be the resting place for the souls of those lost at sea.

 Bridge to Isla Aucar in Chile